IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 #### Download the Template Files

-Download the ZIP file listed in Operator Versions.
-Be sure to select the GCP download for the latest version.
+Download the ZIP file listed in [Operator Versions](#operator-versions) in the GCP Download column.
+Be sure to select the latest version.
 Unzip the files to a convenient location.
 You will have the files listed in the following table.

 | File | Details |
 | :--- | :--- |